PixelToPower/Daily-DSA-/README.md

 DAY 11:
   24.)
 Problem: Write a clean, well-documented program to implement: "Menu-Driven Program Combining Multiple Functions".
 This problem focuses          on mastering concepts in Functions.
 Design your program following best software practices, handling edge cases, and ensuring optimal            time and space complexity.

-  What I learned : I did multiple function calling today (calcultor)
+  What I learned : I did multiple function calling today (calcultor).

+DAY 12:
+  25.)
+Problem: Write a clean, well-documented program to implement: "Declare and Print an Array".
+This problem focuses on mastering concepts          in Arrays Basics.
+Design your program following best software practices, handling edge cases, and ensuring optimal time and space               complexity.

+What I learned : Finally array problem has come and I solved them currently thesse are at basic level.